10.6. dataObject#

 If

-to the returned object.
+True, the axis information (description, unit, scale, offset) is copied from the firstdataObjectinobjectsto the returned object.
 If the first dataObject has less dimensions than the returned 3D object, only the axis information of the last two dimensions is copied.
-The description and unit of the first axis (z
+The description and unit of the first axis (z) is an empty string (default) and the scale and offset of this first axis is set to the default values1.0and0.0respectively.

 - objects